haokeyingxiao/haoke/changelog/release-6-3-4-0/2020-10-26-deprecate-direct-import-of-module.md

 # Upgrade Information

  Use `import from src/module` instead of `import from 'module'`.
 However we discourage you to directly use imports of the administration's source in your plugins.
- Use the administration's open API through the global Shopware object.
+ Use the administration's open API through the global Haoke object.